How to split a tera-polynomial: The certification process

-\end{thm} The proof of the lemma is straightforward and the complex extension of the definition of $\ulp$ is illustraded on fig.~\ref{fig:disk}.
+The proof of the theorem is straightforward and the complex extension of the definition of $\ulp$ is illustrated on Figure~\ref{fig:disk}.
 In our library, the role of $R_\ast$ is implemented as an on-the-fly modification of $\ulp$.

+To ease the tedious task of checking Theorem~\ref{thm:diskArithmetic}, let us recall a few ground rules.
+Having Figure~\ref{fig:disk} in mind may help convey the key points.
+The center of a disk $\disk_{z,r}$ is always considered exact; it belongs to $\fprec_{N}\times \fprec_{N}$.
+The corresponding $\ulp$ is thus a rectangle of dimensions $\ulp x \times \ulp y$ where $z=x+iy$.
+When computing the result of an operation, the new exact center $z'\in\C$ does not belong, in general, to the grid $\fprec_{N}\times \fprec_{N}$.
+The real and imaginary parts of $z'$ are rounded to their closest value, which gives the new center $\tilde{z}\in \fprec_{N}\times \fprec_{N}$.
+To compensate, one needs to increase the radius of the disk by, at most, half the diagonal of the $\ulp$ rectangle.
+The claim that the center can be assumed exact is thus restored and one is ready for the next operation.

+\begin{remark} The product of complex numbers is a multi-step operation over $\R$.
+As such, additional $\ulp$ have to be added to bound the successive rounding errors in each intermediary step. \end{remark}